lijiacd985/Mmint/README.md

 Example Command:

-A.G.bed is the output file from MAOBS (mcall) or it can be bed files with at least four columns:
+A.G.bed is the output file from MAOBS (mcall) or it can be bed files with at least five columns:

-chr  start   end   methRatio
+chr  start   end   methRatio depth

 mmint pca -i A.G.bed B.G.bed C.G.bed -n 3 -r 1 -N A B C -b cpgisland.bed -c 10 -o meth.PCA